35 Other Ways to Say “Don’t Work”

 People commonly use this phrase for machinery or systems that are not working.
 It’s direct and easy to understand.

-Read More Related Article: 90 Custom Thank You Note for Uber Driver
+Read More Related Article: 90+ Ways to Say Thank You for the Baby Gift

 Example: “The vending machine is out of order today, so you’ll have to get snacks elsewhere.”